Barry8197/BarryRyan/docs/index.md

 - Genomic Datasets

 ## Highlights
+### Workshop and Presentation at ISMB | July '24
+Had a fantastic trip to hashtag#ISMB24 in Montreal.
+Alongside Sebestyén Kamp, Ian Simpson, Chaeeun Lee and Hanane Issa, we presented a full day introductory workshop on 'Modelling Multi-Modal Biomedical Data Using Networks'.
+Personally, teaching material related to my PhD was a great way to see the progress I've made over the last 3 years and very rewarding to share this knowledge with others.

+The materials can be found at : https://biomedicalai.inf.ed.ac.uk/book/intro.html

+I also had the opportunity to present a poster on a recent preprint titled 'An Integrative Approach for Longitudinal Classification in Parkinson's Disease'.
+Click <a href="/barryryan/mydocs/Ryan_CDT_poster.pdf">here</a> to view the poster.

 ### Presentation at Conference in AI For Health (CAI4H) | May '24
 Had the opportunity to give a 10 min talk explaining my project "An Integrative Network Approach for Longitudinal Stratification in Parkinson's Disease" at the CAI4H conference in Edinburgh.